Actindo-AG/Documentation/Channels/Integration/01a_Shopware6.md

     - If desired, click the *Order state to set in shop after the order is fully shipped* drop-down list and select the appropriate state.
 All states available in Shopware 6 are displayed.

     - If desired, enable the applicable toogle(s) for every available payment method.
 For every payment method you can select payment states an oder has to have for it to be imported.
-If you select no payment states for a certain payment method, all orders with this method will be imported.The following payment methods are available:
+If you select no payment states for a certain payment method, all orders with this payment method will be imported.
+The following payment methods are available:
       - *Paypal*
       - *Cash on delivery*
       - *Prepayment*